 A good example are the currently very popular collagen powders or drinks.
 Collagen is particularly important for the elasticity of the skin.
 Manufacturers recommend taking about 2 to 3 grams of collagen daily as a dietary supplement.
 This costs more than one euro per day.
 In studies, the manufacturer has allegedly proven the effect.

 The problem is that the studies did not document how much collagen the test subjects consumed in their other food.
-Collagen is also found in meat and is also processed into gelatine.
-So anyone who eats a handful of gummy bears is estimated to have consumed just as much collagen as is contained in a collagen drink - and spent less money.
+Collagens are also found in meat, among other things, and are also processed into gelatine.
+So if you eat a handful of (non-vegan) gummy bears, you are estimated to have consumed just as much collagen as you would in a collagen drink - and spent less money.
 Apart from that, it is not at all certain that collagen can work at all in this small quantity.
 After all, about 3600 grams of a 60 kilogram woman consists of collagen.
 The 2 to 3 grams she would consume would therefore be less than 1 percent.